Recognition of a Customer's Expectation of Privacy

 We safeguard information according to established security and procedures, and we continually assess new technology for protecting information.
 Our employees are trained to understand and comply with these information principles.

 It is our policy not to reveal nonpublic personal information about our customers to anyone except as disclosed in this policy or as permitted by law.
 We may disclose nonpublic personal information about our customers with our affiliates (a company we own or control).
 Examples of this type of information may include name, address, account balances, types of accounts, creditworthiness, credit history and income.
-Federal law allows us to disclose the information listed above with our affiliates.
+Federal law allows us to disclose the information listed above with our affiliates, though customers can opt-out of the information sharing by contacting the bank.

 When the Bank conducts business with third parties, it requires its vendors and suppliers to maintain similar standards of conduct regarding the privacy of personally identifiable customer information provided to them.